Municipal Freedom of Information Requests: Understanding the Basics

 - The appeal will be reviewed by the IPC and may be settled through mediation or adjudication.
 Typically mediation will be the first process.

 - If mediation is unsuccessful an arbitrator will conduct an inquiry.
 The arbitrator will accept representations from each party, review the records and make an order.
-More information on filing an appeal can be found at the IPC website.

 Please contact Michael Paiva for more information about the Municipal Freedom of Information and Protection of Privacy Act, or if you require assistance with a possible freedom of information request or appeal.